JosiasBatista/blog-content/testing-post.md

 ### Testing Post

-Updating Test to check for revalidating
+Updating Test to check for revalidating for blog posts